Bryant Neal Vinas: Reaction

 "He's not my son no more", said Maria Luisa Uraga, his mother.
 "I don't know him if he's able to do this.
 He has no family anymore."

 Sentencing

 In May 2017, Vinas was sentenced to three months in prison in addition to the time that he had already served.
 Judge Nicholas Garaufis described that decision as difficult, noting the need to balance the weight of his crimes and his extremely valuable cooperation that allowed the government to disrupt al-Qaeda activities.

 The prosecution contended that an overly harsh sentence would discourage other potential cooperators from agreeing to talk.
-However, Mr. Vinas will remain under tight supervision for the rest of his life.
+However, Vinas will remain under tight supervision for the rest of his life.